How Localization & Translation Management Software Work

 This means that having a properly translated website is not just a “nice-to-have”, but directly impacts your bottom line.
-Putting the right translation management system (or TMS, as the industry likes to call it) in place can drive growth even beyond global expansion, from building brand loyalty to increasing revenue.
+Putting the right translation management software (or TMS, as the industry likes to call it) in place can drive growth even beyond global expansion, from building brand loyalty to increasing revenue.

 But building a global presence for your brand requires having the right processes and resources to properly translate your assets and resources.
 To help you better understand localization and translation management, we’ve put together a quick overview of what it is, how it started, and how you can start taking advantage of today’s innovative localization software to more effectively translate your content.

 The Beginning of Localization

 Though the translation industry has been around for quite a while, the term “localization” hasn’t gone mainstream quite yet.
 This can make it challenging to find a wide range of information to learn about the technologies available and how to evaluate them.
-But as the world becomes more and more flat, businesses of all sizes are now actively exploring the ways that they can reach global audiences and international markets.
+But as the world becomes flatter, businesses of all sizes are now actively exploring the ways that they can reach global audiences and international markets.
 Here’s where localization comes in.

-Once upon a time… if a company wanted to expand internationally, the translation process involved many spreadsheets and long email chains.
+Once upon a time…if a company wanted to expand internationally, the translation process involved many spreadsheets and long email chains.
 First, project managers and marketing managers would manually collect all of their content and files to be translated.
-Then, they would break all these files down into spreadsheets, which would then be emailed to a localization manager. . which would be emailed to a localization manager.
-From here, the spreadsheets would be emailed to translation vendors, would would turn the localization files into respectively translated language files.
+Then, they would break all these files down into spreadsheets, which would then be emailed to a localization manager.
+From here, the spreadsheets would be emailed to translation vendors, would turn the localization files into the respectively translated language files.
 At this point, we haven’t even begun to take into account the editing process, which involved a lot of back-and-forth to make sure the content is not only accurately translated, also on-brand.